CDC issues new eviction ban for most of US through Oct. 3

 But pressure mounted as key lawmakers said it was not enough.

 Top Democratic leaders joined Rep. Cori Bush, D-Mo., who has been camped outside the U.S. Capitol for several days.
+Overnight Monday Reps.
+Alexandria Ocasio-Cortez, Rep. Jimmy Gomez, D-Calif., and others gave her a brief reprieve so she could rest indoors.
 The freshman congresswoman once lived in her car as a young mother and pointed to that experience to urge the White House to prevent widespread evictions.

 As she wiped her eyes before a crowd at the Capitol after the CDC’s announcement, Bush said she was shedding “joyful tears.”

-Note: This story has been corrected to show that the last name of the California Democratic congressman is Jimmy Gomez, not Gonzalez.